nikitavoloboev/data/docs/programming/json.md

 # [JSON](https://www.json.org)

+[Quicktype](https://quicktype.io/) is nice tool for building models from JSON.

 ## Notes

 - [I wish JSON.parse had an option to allow comments and trailing commas.
 There's a whole world of config files in companies that the built in platform can't handle.
 Installing jsonc or json5 is one of the first things I do everywhere.](https://twitter.com/ElliottZ/status/1442524500365508616)